Andre De Grasse raises his arms in celebration while holding a batonDarren Calabrese/COC

 Biography

 De Grasse made history at Rio 2016 when he became the first Canadian athlete to win Olympic medals in all three sprint events.
 First came a bronze in the 100m in a then-personal best time of 9.91 seconds, making him Canada’s first Olympic medallist in the event since Donovan Bailey at Atlanta 1996.
 That was followed by a silver medal in the 200m, making him the first Canadian to reach the Olympic podium in that event since Percy Williams at Amsterdam 1928.
-De Grasse had set a national record of 19.80 seconds when he challenged Jamaican star Usain Bolt in the semifinals.
-He closed his Olympic debut by anchoring the 4x100m relay to bronze in a national record time of 37.64 seconds, breaking the 20-year-old mark held by the gold medal squad from Atlanta 1996.
+De Grasse had set a then-national record of 19.80 seconds when he challenged Jamaican star Usain Bolt in the semifinals.
+He closed his Olympic debut by anchoring the 4x100m relay to bronze in what was a national record time of 37.64 seconds, breaking the 20-year-old mark held by the gold medal squad from Atlanta 1996.
 De Grasse was named Canada’s Male Athlete of the Year, winning the Lionel Conacher Award.

 At Tokyo 2020, De Grasse won gold in the 200m while lowering the national record to 19.62 seconds in the final.
 It was Canada’s first Olympic gold in any track event since 1996.
-Just the day before he had dropped the national record to 19.73 seconds to be the fastest man in the 200m semifinals.
+Just the day before, he had dropped the national record to 19.73 seconds to be the fastest man in the 200m semifinals.
 The victory followed De Grasse repeating as the Olympic bronze medallist in the 100m as he lowered his personal best time to 9.89 seconds in the final.
 He then ran the anchor leg of the 4x100m relay in both the first round and the final as Canada won the silver medal.

 The 2019 season saw De Grasse return to form.
 At the World Athletics Championships in Qatar, he won bronze in the 100m (lowering his personal best at the time to 9.90 seconds) and silver in the 200m, the only man to stand on the podium in both sprint events.